sharma-kshitij-ks/cnn_web_scraper_using_scrapy/README.md

 In summary, this code defines a Scrapy spider named "cnnspidey" that crawls CNN's website, extracts article titles and images, and saves them to a CSV file.
 The spider can be configured with a specific date and depth, and it limits its scraping based on these parameters.
 Images are downloaded and saved locally for each article.

+## Replication

+Python: Ensure that you have Python installed on your system.
+You can download and install Python from the official website: Python Downloads.

+Scrapy: Install the Scrapy framework using pip, which is the package manager for Python:

+pip install scrapy

+Clone the Repository: Clone it to your local machine using Git:

+git clone <repository_url>
+Navigate to the Project Directory: Change your current directory to the project directory:

+cd <project_directory>
+Create a Virtual Environment (Optional): It's a good practice to work within a virtual environment to manage dependencies.
+Create and activate a virtual environment:

+python -m venv venv
+venv\Scripts\activate
+Install Dependencies: Install the required Python libraries specified in the code (Scrapy, urllib, datetime, requests, os, csv):

+pip install urllib3 requests
+Run the Spider: Execute the Scrapy spider by running the following command:

+scrapy crawl cnnspidey -o cnn_data.json
+This command will start the web scraping process using the "cnnspidey" spider and save the extracted data to a JSON file named "cnn_data.json."
+You can change the output format and filename as needed (e.g., CSV, XML).

 ### Limitations

 The code may not work if the structure of the CNN website changes.